 Here are a few recommended tools for adding gated content to your website.

 Leadpages helps you build gorgeous landing pages for your assets that integrate with your existing systems to collect leads.
 You can also build pop ups and alert bars.

 Optinmonster is a WordPress plugin that gives you flexibility on how you gate your content.
 From pop-ups prompting a download to content locking.
 Content locking is when a visitor is asked to subscribe after viewing a few assets if they want to keep reading.

 The advantage of content locking is that you already know the prospect is interested in what you’re creating.

-Are you ready to create the best resource pages?
+Are you ready to create the best content hub possible?

 Resource pages are as unique as your business and customers.
 There’s no one-size fits all.